OpenNebula/docs/source/intro_release_notes/release_notes_community/resolved_issues_51201.rst

 - `Fix issue with hashed SSH known_hosts file and upcased hostname <https://github.com/OpenNebula/one/issues/4935>`__.
 - `Fix Ruby library paths to support local overrides <https://github.com/OpenNebula/one/issues/4929>`__.
 - `Fix systemd cleaning of SSH sockets that may lead to increased CPU usage <https://github.com/OpenNebula/one/issues/4939>`__.
+- `Fix an error in monitoring that prevents state updates when there are wild VMs <https://github.com/OpenNebula/one/issues/4954>`__.
+- `Fix microVM kernel boot process does not end properly when using docker image thingsboard/tb-postgres:3.0.1 <https://github.com/OpenNebula/one/issues/4952>`__.